How Long Is the Teas?

 On an average, how much time is available for 1 question in the test?

-Now, this will be determined by answers to the previous questions - How long is the TEAS test and as such, how long is each test section?
+Now, this will be determined by answers to queries about the duration of the entire test as well as the length of each test section.
 The most important factor here is that the 200 un-scored items will be randomly spread across the 4 test sections, during the actual test.
 This makes it almost impossible to calculate the average time available for one question in each test section.
 However, let's consider a best case scenario to answer this question.
 Let's say the 20 un-scored items are equally divided across the 4 test sections.
 In this case, the total number questions in each test section will be, as follows: